Pierre Desir: Professional career

+Pre-draft

-Desir was featured along with Jadeveon Clowney, Bishop Sankey, Blake Bortles, and Marqise Lee on ESPN's Draft Academy, which aired before the 2014 NFL Draft.
+Desir was featured along with Jadeveon Clowney, Bishop Sankey, Blake Bortles, and Marqise Lee on ESPN's Draft Academy, which aired before the 2014 NFL draft.

 Cleveland Browns

-The Cleveland Browns selected Desir in the fourth round with the 127th overall pick in the 2014 NFL Draft.
-He became the first player from Lindenwood to ever be selected in the NFL Draft and was the 15th cornerback drafted in 2014.

 2014 season

-On May 29, 2014, the Cleveland Browns signed Desir to a four-year, $2.62 million contract that includes a signing bonus of $407,612.
+The Cleveland Browns selected Desir in the fourth round with the 127th overall pick in the 2014 NFL draft.
+He became the first player from Lindenwood to ever be selected in the NFL draft and was the 15th cornerback drafted in 2014.
+On May 29, 2014, the Browns signed Desir to a four-year, $2.62 million contract that includes a signing bonus of $407,612.

 Throughout training camp, Desir competed to be a backup cornerback against Isaiah Trufant and Leon McFadden.
 Head coach Mike Pettine named Desir the fourth cornerback on the depth chart to begin the regular season, behind Joe Haden, Buster Skrine, and Justin Gilbert.
 Desir was inactive as a healthy scratch for the first 12 games of the regular season.
 On November 30, 2014, Desir made his professional regular season debut during a 26–10 loss at the Buffalo Bills in Week 13.
 On December 21, 2014, Desir earned his first career start and collected a season-high seven solo tackles and broke up two pass attempts during a 17–13 loss at the Carolina Panthers in Week 16.
 He finished his rookie season in 2014 with nine solo tackles and two pass deflections in five games and one start.

 2015 season

-During training camp, Desir competed for a roster spot as the third cornerback against Justin Gilbert, Charles Gaines, Robert Nelson, and K'Waun Williams.
-Head coach Mike Pettine named Desir the fourth cornerback on the Cleveland Browns’ depth chart to begin the regular season.
+During training camp, Desir competed for a roster spot as the third cornerback against Gilbert, Charles Gaines, Robert Nelson, and K'Waun Williams.
+Head coach Mike Pettine named Desir the fourth cornerback on the Browns' depth chart to begin the regular season.
 He was listed on the depth chart behind Joe Haden, Tramon Williams, and K'Waun Williams.
 In Week 6, Desir collected a season-high 12 combined tackles (ten solo) and deflected one pass during a 26–23 loss against the Denver Broncos.
-He was inactive during the Browns’ Week 12 loss against the Baltimore Ravens and a Week 14 victory against the San Francisco 49ers.
+He was inactive during the Browns' Week 12 loss against the Baltimore Ravens and a Week 14 victory against the San Francisco 49ers.
 Desir finished the 2015 NFL season with 37 combined tackles (30 solo) and five pass deflections in 14 games and six starts.

 2016 season

-On January 4, 2016, the Cleveland Browns fired head coach Mike Pettine and general manager Ray Farmer after they finished with a 3–13 record.
-Throughout training camp, Desir competed for a roster spot as a backup cornerback against Justin Gilbert, Charles Gaines, Trey Williams, and Jamar Taylor.
-On September 3, 2016, the Cleveland Browns officially waived Desir as part of their final roster cuts.
+On January 4, 2016, the Browns fired head coach Mike Pettine and general manager Ray Farmer after they finished with a 3–13 record.
+Throughout training camp, Desir competed for a roster spot as a backup cornerback against Gilbert, Charles Gaines, Trey Williams, and Jamar Taylor.
+On September 3, 2016, the Browns officially waived Desir as part of their final roster cuts.